 With laser hardening, the surface is heated by a laser beam and quenched by heat dissipation in the workpiece (self quenching)!

 The laser spot covers a track width of 1 to approx. 50 mm, depending on focusing and process control.
 Larger surface layers have to be scanned line by line with the laser.
 Typical hardening depths with laser hardening are in the range of 0.1 mm to 2 mm.
 As is the case with induction hardening, the smaller the surfaces to be hardened and the shallower the surface layer depths, the greater the cost-effectiveness of laser hardening.
 Laser hardening is particularly suitable for areas that are very difficult to access, such as tapped holes.

 With laser hardening, only small surfaces can be hardened economically.
 The hardening depth can be kept very low!

-The toughness (ductility) of steels increases with decreasing carbon content, as then less brittle cementite fractions are found in the microstructure.
+The toughness (ductility) of steels increases with decreasing carbon content, as then less brittle cementite is found in the microstructure.
 If components are to be very tough, they must inevitably be relatively low in carbon.
 At the same time, however, the hardenability of the material decreases due to the low carbon content, since the forced-dissolved carbon in the lattice in particular leads to the necessary formation of martensite.
 As a guideline, the carbon content should be at least 0.3 % for hardening.
 However, components such as toothed wheels must combine both contradictory properties:

 - low carbon content in the core for high toughness (absorption of dynamic loads) and